mrkjdy/website/static/posts/pattern-matching/post.md

 😮 The compiler is using our parallelogram dimensions as if they were triangle dimensions!

-What's happening is that the data for each object is stored in a contiguous memory block and when a dimension is read on a shape, the compiler just looks at the position in memory that the data should be in.
+The data for each object is stored in a contiguous memory block and when a dimension is read on a shape, the compiler just looks at the position in memory that the data should be in.

 In a large code base, this kind of problem can take ages to discover and hours to debug.
 If you're not careful and you don't test your code adequately, this